rocketeers/docs/Getting-Started/IV-Checking-the-server.md

 ];
 ```

 Now every time Rocketeer needs to use PHP in a command, it'll try to use this path first.
-If not it will try to find it himself and cache the result for later use.
+If no path is configured it will try to find it himself and cache the result for later use.
 Do note that Rocketeer will **blindly trust** whatever path you configure so make sure it is correct.

 ## Switching strategies